prachi-cyber-tank/John-the-Ripper/README.md

-# John-the-Ripper
-John the Ripper is a fast password cracker

-John the Ripper: An Ethical Guide for Password Strength Auditing This repository provides documentation and educational resources for using John the Ripper (JtR), a powerful open-source password security auditing and recovery tool.
+John the Ripper: An Ethical Guide for Password Strength Auditing

+This repository provides documentation and educational resources for using John the Ripper (JtR), a powerful open-source password security auditing and recovery tool.
 It is intended for students, cybersecurity professionals, and system administrators to learn about password security in a controlled and ethical manner.

 ⚠️ Ethical Warning & Disclaimer